alexander-krotov/soliddb-exporter/README.md

 Simple http daemon, listening on specified port (default is 9101) and when requested connecting to soliddb, reading the pmons, and converting them to a Prometheus format.

-SolidDb pmons are SollidDb proprietary performance monitoring mechanism, it is very similar to what Prometheus would expect as an input.
-SolidDb soes have direct http access, but does not allow direct queries from Prometheus.
+SolidDb pmons are SolidDb proprietary performance monitoring mechanism, it is very similar to what Prometheus would expect as an input.
+SolidDb does have direct http access, but does not allow direct queries from Prometheus.

 Code uses microhttpd (version 0.9.75 used) and Solid ODBC library.